 Wetsuit cut repair

 There are many ways a wetsuit can get damaged over time, so the ways of repairing a wetsuit vary.
-If you have bought a new wetsuit and you notice any kind of damage or production mistake, contact your reseller to inquire about a warranty.
-A warranty usually only covers production mistakes on new products.
-So if you have used your wetsuit and it’s showing signs of wear and tear, you might want to consider repairing it yourself.
-Wetsuit cut repair is a common repair.
-A wetsuit cut is mostly caused when fingernails or a fin cut your wetsuit by accident.
+Fortunately, a wetsuit cut is a pretty straight forward repair.
+If you’ve bought a new wetsuit and you notice any kind of damage, contact your reseller to inquire about a warranty immediately.
+Warranty usually only covers production mistakes on new products.
+So if you’ve used your wetsuit and it’s showing signs of wear and tear, you might want to consider repairing it yourself.
+A wetsuit cut is most often caused when fingernails or a fin cut your wetsuit by accident.
 These are all fairly easy repairs that you can do yourself for under €10 within 30 minutes by using neoprene glue.
-Always repair wetsuit cuts immediately, if you leave it, the cut might get worse and it will be harder or impossible to repair your wetsuit.
+Always repair wetsuit cuts immediately.
+If you leave them too long, the cut might get worse and it will be harder or impossible to repair your wetsuit.

 Wetsuit repair glue, or neoprene glue, is a type of contact adhesive specifically designed to glue neoprene panels together.
 Neoprene glue is flexible and remains waterproof.
 Wetsuit glue is affordable and it’s available in most surf shops or available online.
 Don’t use any other type of glue to repair a wetsuit cut.
 Neoprene glue is easy to use, but take your time to do it right and follow the manufacturer’s instructions.